A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-• These compounds are widely used in various industries, such as food preservation, pharmaceuticals, and textiles.
+• These compounds have widespread applications in various industries, including food preservation, pharmaceuticals, and textiles.

 Main Concepts